After deciding on a name for your website, the next step is choosing a domain registrar.

 Ease of use

-Consider how easy (or difficult) it will be to set up your new domain or transfer one if it exists elsewhere.
+Consider how easy (or difficult) it'll be to set up your new domain or transfer one if it exists elsewhere.
 This area is where you want to pay attention to any hidden fees.
 Some domain registrars may charge extra for either of these services.
 The cost you see may only be the ICANN fees combined with the cost to register the domain name, not transfer it.

 Usually, once you’re good to go, you won’t visit the domain registrar’s website until it’s time for renewal.
 Some sites are less user-friendly than others.
 However, you should be able to find what you need to do with a well-written, detailed tutorial to walk you through the renewal process.